Manteca to Benton Hot Springs

 Sunrise over Mono Lake Tufa

 Bodie State Historic Park, one of the best-preserved ghost towns in the west, is 31 miles north from Lee Vining.
 This unique park offers a curious glimpse of 1880s mining camp life.
 Unimproved, unrestored and in a state of suspended animation, Bodie SHP is accessible via Bodie Rd/Hwy 270 from Highway 395, only the last 3 miles (of 11) are washboard gravel, but passable on any type of motorcycle.
 For the history buffs, it shouldn't be missed.
 Note the elevation of Bodie is 8379 feet, so the town is only reachable in summer months.
 Cottonwood Canyon connects south out of Bodie as a dirt road for the dual sports and jeepers back to Highway 167.

 The June Lake Loop is a 16-mile loop to the edge of the Minarets Wilderness.
 June Lake is known as the Switzerland of California.
 It shouldn’t be missed if you have the time.
 Highway 158 is a short trek back to Silver Lake into the small community of June Lake.
 Known for camping in summer and skiing in winter, it’s a quick in-and-back and wonderfully scenic.

-During the fall season, the aspen trees change color to brilliant yellows.
+During fall, the aspen trees change color to brilliant yellows.
 Worth mentioning is detour off Highway 158 onto Northshore Rd and ride around the north side of June Lake.
-High desert views and if the time of year is right, snowcapped peaks line the view.
+High desert views and if the time of year is right, snow capped peaks line the view.
 There are several small mom-and-pop lodging establishments, but no Holiday Inns or Best Westerns have discovered this tiny ski town yet.
 There’s a small Shell gas station at June Lake Junction.
 Be sure to be fully gassed up before heading out east into the desert.

 June Lake Loop - Highway 158 is a must ride